us-ferferga/status-infraestructure-test/README.md

 4. Navigate to a directory that matches your processor

-   > [!INFO]
+ > [!NOTE]
  > The following command is an example for MacOS and Linux ARM processors.
 If you are using a different processor, navigate to the corresponding directory.

    ```bash
    cd MacOS-LinuxARM